 1. Did the thief on the cross contact the blood?
 If so, when and how?

 He argued that the thief could "contact the blood" without water baptism because he was getting saved before the death of Christ, which is the precise point when water baptism would become a sine qua non of salvation.
-This would later become a problem for him for these reasons (expressed in rhetorical form):
+This would later become a problem for him for these reasons (expressed in rhetorical form):1.
+Why is Nicodemus being told that he must be "born of water" (which to John meant water baptism) when Christ's death was years away?
+Shouldn't he be telling him simply to believe and repent?
+Or, does it not prove that "born of water" cannot be the result of John's baptizing?

 2. Is John the Baptist preaching baptism "for the remission" of sins, then, or not?